Revou-FSSE-Jun26/module-2-jonathanch12/README.md

-# RevoShop — A Simple e-Commerce Backend
+# RevoShop — A Simple e-Commerce Backend [IN DEVELOPMENT]

 RevoShop is a backend API for an online retail store, built with Flask and PostgreSQL.
 It provides RESTful endpoints for managing users, products, categories, and orders, including a many-to-many relationship between orders and products through an association table.